 Immigration Applicants & Newcomers

 IRCC’s translation guidelines state that documents must be submitted in English or French, and that if the original is in another language, applicants must include both the original (or a certified true copy) and a word-for-word certified translation.
 The translation cannot be done by the applicant or a family member, even if they are qualified translators.
+You can read the rule directly in IRCC’s Help Centre guidance on translating documents.
 For Toronto-area applicants this applies across virtually every IRCC stream: Express Entry (Federal Skilled Worker, Canadian Experience Class, Federal Skilled Trades), Family Class sponsorship, Provincial Nominee Programs including OINP, and study/work permit pathways.
 Read our practical guide on how to get documents translated for IRCC to understand exactly what to prepare.

 Students & Credential-Evaluation Applicants